This is an updated version of an article originally published January, 2020.

 Blood pressure drops to an all time low when the entertainment is chess and puzzles and all that’s roaring is an amply stoked fireplace — surrounded by a few rocking chairs and plush leather couches.

 In the same way that the coastal areas of LaPush and Ruby Beach offer quick and easy access to outstanding seascapes, the environs of Lake Quinault make exploring the rain forest simple.
-Just steps away from the lodge entrance, trails through old-growth groves or lakeside walkways start in all directions and lengths of hiking.
+Just steps away from the lodge entrance, the pristine Quinault Loop Trail winds through old-growth groves or lakeside walkways start in all directions and lengths of hiking.
 It’s freezing with snow right now, and many trees have fallen in the recent wind storm, but normally the typical winter weather would be rainy.

 After a sweet night’s sleep under magnificent fir trees wrapping the forest retreat, we chat with a few other lodge guests in the lobby, hovered around the complimentary canteen of Starbucks coffee.
 The patrons of this hotel are hearty individuals who are here precisely because of the trees and moisture and not modern technology.
 The three of us assemble a plan to maintain momentum around our loop towards Staircase Ranger Station and accompanying Hood Canal.